 Quebec Canada Travel Guide

 Montreal’s food culture has deep roots in its French heritage, evolving with British, Irish, Jewish, and recent global immigrant influences.
 Quebecois cuisine stresses hearty, comforting dishes.
-It often uses local produce, maple syrup, and game meats.
+It usually uses local produce, maple syrup, and game meats.
 French techniques blend with North American ingredients.

-The sap of the maple tree is prominent in both sweet and salty or spicy dishes.
+Maple syrup is prominent in both sweet and salty or spicy dishes.
 Cheese curds are a poutine staple.
 Smoked meat, a Montreal specialty, uses specific spices.
 Bread, often crusty baguettes, is a common accompaniment.
 Foie gras, wild berries, and various game meats also appear.

 Quebec’s most famous dish.
 French fries topped with fresh cheese curds and hot brown gravy.
 Many variations exist, with additions like smoked meat or vegetables.